zeerakahmed/makhzan/scripts/README.md

 To build the scripts on your machine, run
 `swift build`

-To run a script, identify the target you want to run as follows `swift run <target>`
+To run a script, identify the target you want to run as follows:
+`swift run <target>`

 For example if you wanted to run the `wordFrequency` script, you would run it as